 Vadim Gorin joined the mathematics faculty as Assistant Professor in January 2015.
 He first came to MIT as a CLE Moore Instructor in 2012.
 In 2011, he earned his PhD in mathematics from Utrecht University, under the direction of Grigori Olshanski, Erik P. van den Ban, and Alexander Gnedin.
 He became a candidate of sciences in mathematics at Moscow State University, under the direction of Grigori Olshanksi and Boris Gurevich.

-In 2014, Professor Gorin received the Prize of the Moscow Mathematical Society, and in 2016 the Sloan Research Fellowship in 2016, and the Young Scientist Prize of International Union of Pure and Applied Physics in 2018.
+Professor Gorin received the Prize of the Moscow Mathematical Society in 2014, the Sloan Research Fellowship in 2016, and the Young Scientist Prize of International Union of Pure and Applied Physics in 2018.